ltelab/disdrodb/docs/source/sensor_configs.rst

 to specify 2 additional keys: ``n_values`` and ``dimension_order``

 The ``n_values`` key corresponds to the total number of variable values in the array.
-For example, for the precipitation spectrum of the OTT Parsivel sensor, characterized by 32 diameter and 32 velocity bins, ``n_values = 1024`` (32*32).
+For example, for the precipitation spectrum of the OTT PARSIVEL sensor, characterized by 32 diameter and 32 velocity bins, ``n_values = 1024`` (32*32).

 The ``dimension_order`` controls how the precipitation spectrum counts logged by the sensor have to be reshaped into a 2D matrix.

-For example, the OTT Parsivel logs the precipitation spectrum by first providing the drop count in each bin diameters for the velocity bin 1, then for velocity bin 2 and so on.
+For example, the OTT PARSIVEL logs the precipitation spectrum by first providing the drop count in each bin diameters for the velocity bin 1, then for velocity bin 2 and so on.
 The flattened array looks like ``[v1d1 ... v1d32, v2d1, ..., v2d32, ...]`` and therefore
 ``dimension_order = ["velocity_bin_center", "diameter_bin_center"]``